Psychology and Human Resource Management

 |Duration||4 years full-time or part-time equivalent|

-The Bachelor of Science (Psychology and Human Resource Management) is designed to provide a basis in and appreciation of the scientific discipline of psychology as well as the human resource management professions.
+This course is designed to provide a basis in and appreciation of the scientific discipline of psychology as well as the human resource management professions.

 This combination provides you with a highly marketable knowledge base that allows you to relate to a broad range of managers, professionals and consultants, and also provides a foundation for graduate studies in either professional application or research.